Lands’ End (NASDAQ:LE) Updates Q1 2022 Earnings Guidance

+Lands’ End (NASDAQ:LE – Get Rating) last announced its quarterly earnings results on Wednesday, March 16th.
+The company reported $0.21 earnings per share for the quarter, missing analysts’ consensus estimates of $0.33 by ($0.12).
+The business had revenue of $555.38 million for the quarter, compared to analysts’ expectations of $573.90 million.
+Lands’ End had a return on equity of 8.53% and a net margin of 2.04%.
+During the same period last year, the company posted $0.60 earnings per share.
+Analysts anticipate that Lands’ End will post 0.94 EPS for the current year.

-In other news, major shareholder Edward S. Lampert sold 2,913 shares of the firm’s stock in a transaction that occurred on Wednesday, April 6th.
-The stock was sold at an average price of $16.25, for a total value of $47,336.25.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
-3.00% of the stock is owned by insiders.
+In other news, major shareholder Edward S. Lampert sold 2,913 shares of the company’s stock in a transaction dated Wednesday, April 6th.
+The shares were sold at an average price of $16.25, for a total value of $47,336.25.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Corporate insiders own 3.00% of the company’s stock.

-Several hedge funds have recently modified their holdings of LE.
-Morgan Stanley grew its stake in shares of Lands’ End by 55.3% in the third quarter.
-Morgan Stanley now owns 90,061 shares of the company’s stock worth $2,121,000 after purchasing an additional 32,056 shares during the last quarter.
-Charles Schwab Investment Management Inc. raised its holdings in Lands’ End by 1.2% in the 4th quarter.
-Charles Schwab Investment Management Inc. now owns 93,712 shares of the company’s stock worth $1,840,000 after acquiring an additional 1,152 shares during the last quarter.
-Bank of New York Mellon Corp raised its holdings in Lands’ End by 6.3% in the 3rd quarter.
-Bank of New York Mellon Corp now owns 74,046 shares of the company’s stock worth $1,744,000 after acquiring an additional 4,365 shares during the last quarter.
-Millennium Management LLC grew its position in Lands’ End by 146.0% in the 3rd quarter.
-Millennium Management LLC now owns 64,612 shares of the company’s stock worth $1,521,000 after purchasing an additional 38,344 shares during the period.
-Finally, Wells Fargo & Company MN grew its position in Lands’ End by 39.2% in the 4th quarter.
-Wells Fargo & Company MN now owns 38,982 shares of the company’s stock worth $764,000 after purchasing an additional 10,986 shares during the period.
-Institutional investors own 40.57% of the company’s stock.
+Several institutional investors have recently modified their holdings of the company.
+Morgan Stanley raised its stake in Lands’ End by 463.0% during the second quarter.
+Morgan Stanley now owns 58,005 shares of the company’s stock worth $2,381,000 after acquiring an additional 47,703 shares during the period.
+Wells Fargo & Company MN raised its stake in Lands’ End by 67.9% during the second quarter.
+Wells Fargo & Company MN now owns 58,922 shares of the company’s stock worth $2,419,000 after acquiring an additional 23,824 shares during the period.
+Royal Bank of Canada raised its stake in Lands’ End by 27.3% during the third quarter.
+Royal Bank of Canada now owns 13,356 shares of the company’s stock worth $315,000 after acquiring an additional 2,866 shares during the period.
+Millennium Management LLC raised its stake in Lands’ End by 146.0% during the third quarter.
+Millennium Management LLC now owns 64,612 shares of the company’s stock worth $1,521,000 after acquiring an additional 38,344 shares during the period.
+Finally, BNP Paribas Arbitrage SA raised its stake in Lands’ End by 51.6% during the third quarter.
+BNP Paribas Arbitrage SA now owns 4,048 shares of the company’s stock worth $95,000 after acquiring an additional 1,378 shares during the period.
+Institutional investors and hedge funds own 40.57% of the company’s stock.

 About Lands’ End (Get Rating)